-Plastic Gloves Wear disposable plastic gloves to protect yourself form chemicals or organisms that could be harmful.
+Plastic/cryo gloves Wear disposable plastic gloves to protect yourself from chemicals or organisms, liquid nitrogen that could be harmful.
 Keep your hands away from your face.
 Dispose the glove after use as per the instruction.

 Laboratory Apron Wear a laboratory apron to protect your skin and clothing.